darkreapyre/LNN/README.md

         ```python
         lambda_client.meta.events._unique_id_handlers[‘retry-config-lambda’][‘handler’]._checker.__dict__[‘_max_attempts’] = 0
         ```
-        3. Switching from *Asynchronous* to *Synchronous* Lambda invocations in the hopes that no duplicate Lambda functions would be spawned
+        3. Switching from *Asynchronous* to *Synchronous* Lambda invocations, in the hopes that no duplicate Lambda functions would be spawned, by changing the `InvocationType=‘Event’` to `InvocationType=‘RequestResponse’` on each Lambda invocation.
     - Disabling the `retry` value didn't seem to have the desired effect,  not only on the "mutant" Lambda Functions, but if an error occured, the Lambda Funcitons still tried to retry, except on random errors that couldnb't be reproduced.
     - Ching the invocation type had an unexpected side effect in that new Lambda functions were spawned as opposed to re-used, thus causing each to require a dedicated **ENI**.
 Unfortunately, the limit for ENI’s* on the VPC is 300, therefore the processes halted as ENI’s limits were saturated quickly.
 - Version 0.1.2: Single Neuron Logistic Regression - ElastiCache/Batches using CloudWatch Scheduled Events (**Obsolete**)